mrinalwahal/gsoc/README.md

 **What is left to be done?**

 Almost all of the fundamental features required to make the micro-service work are done and completed.
-However, there are certain issues tagged as **discussion** and/or **addvancement** in the [official work repository](https://github.com/G-Node/gin-proc).
+However, there are certain issues tagged as **discussion** and/or **advancement** in the [official work repository](https://github.com/G-Node/gin-proc).
 These issues signify the advanced features that were decided mutually with the mentors and would go on to be open since they'll take a fairly long time (even after the GSoC programme ends) to be discussed, debated and then coded for the original micro-service.
 Therefore, these issues shall serve the purpose of informing the user's as to what is left to be done, or more aptly - what is about to come to the service in the near future!

 **How to track regular work progress?**